We all knew the landscape of WordPress themes was shifting with the introduction of Gutenberg. What we didn’t know, was by how much.

 Are you in?

 The new era of WordPress themes is here, and it’s dominated by blocks.
 We knew this was coming, and now it’s landed.
 So the question remains: are you in?
 Are you ready to jump into the latest WordPress has to offer, leaning into the future of WordPress with block themes?
 I, for one, sure am.
-There are currently around 60 block themes available in the WordPress themes directory, give a few a spin and let me know what you think.

 I’m also putting together a post of the more interesting and beautiful block themes I’ve found online.
 If you’ve launched a block theme, I’d love to check it out.
 Find me on Twitter.